ceremcem/chibi-examples2/README.md

 1. Flashing                    : `make write`
 2. Debugging:
-    1. Start a session         : `make create-debug-session`
+    1. Start a session         : `make start-debug-session`
     2. Start your debugger     : `make debug-cmd` (or `make debug-gui-...`)

 For further instructions, see mcu-debug/README.md